Congratulations on your admission to UC Davis, and Welcome to the History Major this Fall 2025!

 All incoming freshmen and transfer students must complete Aggie 101.
 This online program will provide essential information and introduce you to the key resources you’ll need to be successful at UC Davis.

-2. Step 2: Aggie Advising Assignments in Canvas (Required)
+Step 2: Complete Aggie Advising Canvas Program (Required)

 Learn how to select courses, build and balance your schedule, and start satisfying the requirements you’ll need to graduate.
 You’ll find resources and tips to help you navigate the university, explore your interests, and ensure your first quarter is a success.
 More information, including log-in directions, will be provided to you soon.

-The Economics, History, and East Asian Studies Advising Center will be offering webinars (for transfer students only) on topics such as class recommendations, academic resources, and tools for success in our programs, as well as being available for questions.
+The Economics, History, and East Asian Studies Advising Center will be offering webinars on topics such as class recommendations, academic resources, and tools for success in our programs, as well as being available for questions.

 This is your opportunity to speak with your academic advisor one-on-one and ask specific questions about your academic record, discuss goals, and plan your schedule for fall quarter and beyond (for transfer students only).